-Group B Streptococcus has many names: Group B Strep, GBS, Strep B. It is part of the normal bacteria found in the intestinal and/or reproductive tracts of about 20% of healthy people in Vancouver.
+Group B Streptococcus has many names: Group B Strep, GBS, Strep B. It is part of the normal bacteria found in the intestinal and/or reproductive tracts of about 20-30% of healthy people in BC.
 Under normal circumstances it is part of the balanced system of gut flora that does not cause disease.
 It is not associated with bad hygiene, nor is it sexually transmitted.
 GBS may come and go in people’s bodies, so having had it previously does not mean you have it now.

-If you have GBS in your vagina when you give birth, your baby obviously will be exposed to it.
+If you have GBS in your vagina when you give birth, your baby will be exposed to it.
 Most of the time this is of no consequence.
 In fact, of those babies who are exposed only 50% will become carriers of GBS – i.e. they will have GBS on their skin or in their system.

 But about 1 in 200 babies who are exposed to GBS will develop a systemic infection.
 Symptoms can include fever, irritability, trouble breathing or lethargy.
 These babies will need hospitalization and IV antibiotics.
 Further, of those who do get sick, for 1 in 20 this infection will be fatal.
 Babies that survive, particularly those who have meningitis, may have long-term problems such as hearing or vision loss, or learning disabilities.